Mainak1792/Mainak1792.github.io/_pages/about.md

   <!-- Profile Section -->
   <div class="profile-section">
     <div class="profile-content">
-      <p class="profile-text">I am a PhD scholar at IIT Delhi, specializing in AI-driven signal processing and multi-modal learning.
-My research focuses on structural vibration-based recognition, and I am supported by the PMRF Fellowship.
-I earned my MTech in Mechatronics and Robotics from IIEST Shibpur with a GATE Fellowship.
-I have published my work in IEEE Signal Processing Letters, IEEE Sensors Letters, and top conferences like ICASSP, SENSYS (Poster).
-I hold multiple patents in seismic-based sensing applications and received the IEEE SPS Fellowship (2024).
-Beyond research, I have industry experience as a Deep Learning Engineer and have taught as a guest lecturer at JNU and course instructor at Delhi University.
-My expertise spans machine learning, computational perception, embedded systems, and robotics.
-I have led teams in developing real-time AI applications for predictive maintenance, gait recognition, and cognitive load estimation.
-I actively contribute to open-source AI research and mentor students in sensor-based machine learning projects.
-I am proficient in Python, C/C++, TensorFlow, and PyTorch, and actively volunteer my expertise through workshops and mentoring programs.
-I have attended specialized programs in Machine Learning at ETH Zurich and the University of Genoa, Italy.</p>
+      <p class="profile-text">I am a PhD scholar at IIT Delhi, specializing in AI-driven signal processing and multi-modal learning, with a research focus on structural vibration-based recognition under <a href="https://web.iitd.ac.in/~subrat/" class="text-blue-600 hover:underline font-medium rounded-md focus:outline-none focus:ring-2 focus:ring-blue-500 focus:ring-opacity-50">Professor Subrat Kar</a>.
+My doctoral studies are supported by the PMRF Fellowship.
+I hold an MTech in Mechatronics and Robotics from IIEST Shibpur, where I was a GATE Fellow.
+My work has been published in journals such as IEEE Signal Processing Letters and IEEE Sensors Letters, and presented at leading conferences including ICASSP and SENSYS.
+I am the recipient of the IEEE SPS Fellowship (2024) and hold multiple patents in seismic-based sensing applications.
+Prior to my PhD, I gained industry experience as a Deep Learning Engineer and have served as a guest lecturer at JNU and a course instructor at Delhi University.
+My expertise encompasses machine learning, computational perception, embedded systems, and robotics.
+I have led teams in developing real-time AI applications for predictive maintenance, gait recognition, and cognitive load estimation, and actively contribute to open-source AI research.
+I am proficient in Python, C/C++, TensorFlow, and PyTorch, and mentor students in sensor-based machine learning projects.
+I have also participated in specialized machine learning programs at ETH Zurich and the University of Genoa, Italy.</p>
     </div>
   </div>